ledgable/xscroclient/versions/v2/readme.md

 # XSCRO.v2

+The documentation is subject to change as this is still under testing

 ## What is it?

 XSCRO is an DLT-A (Distributed Ledger Technology Application) specifically orientated to trading built upon the Ledgable Indigo platform